-- Family must immediately notify the center if the child or any members of the household or anyone in the household has been in close contact with: - A suspected or confirmed case pf COVID-19 (for example-close contact at school, work, religious service, social gathering) - For medical professionals: if contact occurs while wearing recommended personal protective equipment or PPE (e.g., gowns, NIOSH-certified disposable N95 respirator, eye protection), that contact will NOT be considered close contact for purpose of this policy. - No parents or adults except teacher are allowed to enter the classroom including pick-up and drop-off.
+- Family must immediately notify the center if the child or any members of the household or anyone in the household has been in close contact with: - o A suspected or confirmed case pf COVID-19 (for example-close contact at school, work, religious service, social gathering) - For medical professionals: if contact occurs while wearing recommended personal protective equipment or PPE (e.g., gowns, NIOSH-certified disposable N95 respirator, eye protection), that contact will NOT be considered close contact for purpose of this policy. - No parents or adults except teacher are allowed to enter the classroom including pick-up and drop-off.
 The CDC staff will escort your child into the classroom and bring him/her to the designated drop off area. - All communication with teachers and administrative staff must be done virtually (phone call, email, Learning Genie Parent App or virtual meeting). - Your child must bring footwear that covers their toes that is specific to indoor use that will remain at school. - Your child is not allowed to bring any object/food from home.
 Parents are asked to check child's pockets, etc., to make sure no object is inside. - Your child must be dropped-off and picked-up at the agreed time AND call the center should there be an emergency to drop-off or pick-up the child early (please know that one teacher must supervise all children when that occurs).
-The CDC late-pick up policy applies with the COVID-19 center operation hours. - Parents must practice physical distancing and wear facial covering at all times. - In case a child becomes ill, the child must be picked up immediately, no later than 30 minutes after receiving a call (Updated emergency list must be on file) - Parents must follow COVID19 Health Policy. - Your child must submit doctor's note if he/she has symptoms that is caused by allergy but not contagious including running nose, cough and diarrhea.
+The CDC late-pick up policy applies with the COVID-19 center operation hours. - Parents must practice physical distancing and wear facial covering at all times. - In case a child becomes ill, the child must be picked up immediately, no later than 30 minutes after receiving a call (Updated emergency list must be on file) - Parents must follow COVID19 Health Policy. - Your child's immunization must be up-to-date. - Your child must submit doctor's note if he/she has symptoms that is caused by allergy but not contagious including running nose, cough and diarrhea. - In case your child travel outside the Bay Area, the CDC asks him/her quarantine 14 days even without the COVID-19 symptoms upon return.
+Taking a Covid-19 test is strongly recommended.
+If a family member travels outside the Bay Area, keep utmost precaution by taking a Covid-19 test, separating from the child, and wear face covering at home.

-July 6, 2020
+November 17, 2020